PeWe79/cloudmucast.com/src/content/docs/docs/developers/getting-started.md

 ### Customize Local SSL

-Out of the box, AzuraCast comes with a self-signed SSL certificate that you can use for local development.
+Out of the box, CloudmuCAst/AzuraCast comes with a self-signed SSL certificate that you can use for local development.
 Most browsers will complain about this, but you can add an exception to allow you to proceed anyway.

 If you want to use a valid SSL certificate on your local installation, we highly recommend a tool called [mkcert](https://github.com/FiloSottile/mkcert).

 We commonly use this tool to register a local SSL-enabled domain at `azuracast.local`.
 You will need to edit your `/etc/hosts` file to point this domain to your own computer as a one-time change.

-The process for installing this certificate into the AzuraCast ecosystem looks like this command, run from the main repository's project root:
+The process for installing this certificate into the CloudmuCAst/AzuraCast ecosystem looks like this command, run from the main repository's project root:

 ```bash
 mkcert -cert-file util/local_ssl/azuracast.local.crt -key-file util/local_ssl/azuracast.local.key azuracast.local